coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

 761d5c27 (Radovan Bast      2012-05-18 16:28:34 +0200) F = H1 + G
 ```

-- "Who the %&!@!!! wrote this crap?!?"
+> *"Who the %&!@!!! wrote this crap?!?
+Oh, it was me."*
-- "Oh, it was me.
-Nevermind :-)"

-Who edited the source file for `git grep` and when and why?
+Who was the last to edit a specific line of the source file for `git grep` and when and why?

 - [https://github.com/git/git/blame/master/grep.c](https://github.com/git/git/blame/master/grep.c)